ForgeVTT/ddb-meta-data/modules/tgc/README.md

 Play the Gunslinger class if you enjoy scoring powerful Critical Hits and having an entire arsenal of guns at your disposal.
 Take aim with 6 subclasses and a host of new maneuvers powered by Risk Dice.

+---

 ## License

-This data is release as Fan Content permitted under the Fan Content Policy.
+This data is released as Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast. © Wizards of the Coast LLC.